FeloStore/Console/CONTRIBUTING.md

 # Contributing guidelines

-Thank you for your interest in contributing to Parcelo!
+Thank you for your interest in contributing to Console!
 Please read below for development setup steps.

 ## Development setup

-The recommended and supported development environment for Parcelo is Intellij IDEA (the community edition is fine).
+The recommended and supported development environment for Console is Intellij IDEA (the community edition is fine).
 You will also need to install the following tools:

 - npm